tellform/tellform/README.md

 $ grunt test:client
 ```

-Currently the live example uses heroku github deployments.
+Currently the live example uses Digital Ocean and pm2 for deployments.
 The Docker file is out of date and does not work.
 If someone wishes to get it working feel free to submit a pull request.

 To calculate your total test coverage with Istanbul, run the coverage task
 ```bash